Table of Contents

 - Expand the left sidebar of your Gradescope assignment and click Settings.
 Scroll down to the Moodle Assignment section and click Link.
 When the dialog box appears, select the corresponding Moodle activity from the dropdown.
 Your Gradescope assignment is now linked to the corresponding column in your Moodle gradebook, and you and your students will see a link to the Gradescope assignment in the course in Moodle.
 To see what your students will see, check out the article on Using Gradescope with Moodle as a Student.

 - Launch the Gradescope assignment you want to grade.
 To do that, log in to Moodle, click your course, and then click the Gradescope assignment or course activity link in your course.
 If you clicked the activity link connected to your Gradescope course, you'll need to click your assignment once your course launches in Gradescope.
-Alternatively, you can log in to the Gradescope website, click your course, and then click your assignment.
-Both methods will take you to your Gradescope assignment.

 - With your assignment open in Gradescope, expand the left sidebar (if it isn't already) and click Grade Submissions to start grading.